ptrd/kwik/readme.md

      -h,--help                      show help
      -H,--http09 <arg>              send HTTP 0.9 request, arg is path, e.g.
                                     '/index.html'
-     -l,--log <arg>                 logging options: [pdrsiSD]: (p)ackets
+     -k,--keepAlive <arg>           connection keep alive time in seconds -l,--log <arg>                 logging options: [pdrsiSD]: (p)ackets
                                     received/sent, (d)ecrypted bytes, (r)aw bytes,
                                     (s)tats, (i)nfo, (S)ecrets, (D)ebug; default is
                                     "is", use (n)one to disable
      -T,--relativeTime              log with time (in seconds) since first packet

+If you do not provide the `--http09` or the `--keepAlive` option, the Quic connection will be closed immediately after setup.

 ## Contact